 A variety of training programs and services are available to area businesses and industries, governmental agencies, and public service organizations.
 The programs are customized to meet individual company needs.
 With the assistance of appropriated state tax dollars, the programs are usually well within the budgets of our local firms.
+Call the College for more information on business and industry programs.
 We will be happy to assist your efforts to develop and train your employees by working side by side with you and your staff.
-Our overall scope of services includes: